Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/reservations/release`

-Must be called on a reservation belonging to the user.
+Must be called on a reservation belonging to the user or a team they're the leader of.

 #### Request Body